“Dreams out of dust, hope out of ashes, love out of hate.”

-Wherever he went, you will find him.
+Wherever the ISFP went, you will find him.
 And you will tell him everything you should have told him before.

 You walk from town to town, village to village.
-All you know is that the ISFP is looking for the creature that savaged him.
-But nobody seems to have any news; in fact, all anyone seems to know is that there is a terrible beast rumored to live somewhere up in the Mountains of Death.
-Could it be the griffin?
+All you know is that the ISFP is looking for the mutation that savaged him.
+But nobody seems to have any news; in fact, all anyone seems to know is that a spinecat is rumored to be roaming somewhere up in the Mountains of Death.
+Could it be the one?

 You go to a shopkeeper.
-“I would like to buy a map of the Mountains of Death and enough food for a journey there.”
+“I would like to buy a map of the Mountains of Death.
+I'll also need enough food for a journey there.”